Top Fully Funded Scholarships in Germany for Indian Students

 Erasmus Mundus Joint Master's Degrees (EMJMD)

 This is for Master's students.
 It is fully funded by the European Union.
 They pay your tuition fees, give a monthly living allowance (often more than €1,000), and also give travel grants.
-The best part is you study in two different European countries.
-It is very good experience for you.
+The best part is that you study in two different European countries.
+It is a very good experience for you.

 PhD Positions (Job Contracts)

-Many PhD students in Germany work as research assistants at famous places like Max Planck Society.
-This is a full-time job contract, it is not a normal scholarship.
-You get a good monthly salary (maybe €2,000 to €3,000) which cover all your living costs easily.
+Many PhD students in Germany work as research assistants at famous places like the Max Planck Society.
+This is a full-time job contract; it is not a normal scholarship.
+You get a good monthly salary (maybe €2,000 to €3,000), which covers all your living costs easily.

 Checklist of Documents for German Scholarship